deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 No hug and kisses | only bug and fixes

+Code is not written, it is woven line by line.

 A framework is only as good as the developer that is using it

 If you're the smartest person in the room, you're in the wrong room.